 - Used by one of the vigilante cops in Magnum Force.
 Harry is able to match the ballistics thanks to a Batman Gambit.

 - Appears in Perfect Dark, where it's called the DY357 Magnum.
 It's one of the game's more powerful sidearms, although it has a very slow reloading sequence.
 In a reference to Golden Eye 1997, the previous FPS by the same developers, NSA director Trent Easton gets the "DY357-LX", a gold version with tiger-print grips, that kills anything that can be killed in one bullet.

 - In Alan Wake the eponymous protagonist uses one as his primary weapon.

-- Though there is a degree of Depending on the Artist, Jack Point carries one as his sidearm of choice.
+- The Simping Detective: Though there is a degree of Depending on the Artist, Jack Point carries one as his sidearm of choice.

 - Kirkland carries one in Police Academy 2: Their First Assignment.
 Most prominently featured in the scene where she compares sidearms with Tackleberry, where she tells him that "A .357 can crack the engine block of a truck."

 The Single Action Army, also known as the Peacemaker or Equalizer, is Colt's original .45 revolver (though in civilian use, the .44-40 version, known as the "Frontier Six-Shooter", was more popular since it allowed a cowboy to have a revolver and a lever-action rifle - most commonly the Winchester Model 1873 - that fired the same ammo

 ).
 Developed in 1873, the Single Action Army eventually became the standard amongst gun-toting citizens of The Wild West